DEEPUM1306/Quality-of-Experience/README.md

-# QoE Network Traffic Analyzer
+##Quality of Experience Network Traffic Analyzer

-I made a web application that helps us see what is happening on our network in time.
-This application uses Flask.
-It can look at the packets that are going through our network.
-It can also look at files that we upload to it.
-The application then calculates some things about our network like how long it takes for things to get from one place to another and how good the quality of the experience is.

----
+A web-based application I developed using Flask and Scapy to monitor and analyze network traffic in time.
+This system captures packets or processes uploaded PCAP files to evaluate network performance by calculating key Quality of Experience metrics such as Delay, Jitter, Throughput and QoE Score.

 ## Features

-- We can upload files.
-The application will look at them

-- The application can look at the packets that are going through our network in time

-- It has a dashboard that shows us what is happening on our network
+- It can capture network traffic.

+- You can.
+Analyze PCAP files.

-- It calculates things like:
+- The system calculates Delay, Jitter and Throughput.

-How long it takes for things to get from one place to another

-How much the delay changes

-How much data is being sent

-The QoE score, which is a number from 1 to 5 that tells us how good the quality of the experience is

-- It shows us details about the packets like:

-Where they are coming from

-Where they are going to

-What kind of protocol they are using

-How big they are
+- It computes a QoE Score on a scale of 1 to 5.

+- The application displays source IP, destination IP, protocol and packet size.

-- It tells us which IP address is sending the most packets
+- It identifies the active source IP.

-- The application is simple and easy to use and it works well on devices

----
+- There's a user- web interface for network monitoring.

-## Technologies Used
+## 🛠️ Technologies Used

-- Python is the programming language I used
+- Python

-- Flask is the framework I used to make the web application

-- Scapy is the library I used to look at the packets

-- HTML is the language I used to make the web pages

-- CSS is the language I used to make the web pages look good

-- JavaScript is the language I used to make the web pages interactive

----
+- Flask

+- Scapy

+- HTML

+- CSS

+- JavaScript

 ## Project Structure